 Ayuda’s Virginia office hosts bilingual (Spanish/English) interns during the summer (full-time opportunities) and during the spring and fall semesters (full-time/part-time opportunities).

-Ayuda’s Virginia office is currently accepting applications for Fall 2013 internships, and will interview and accept applicants on a rolling basis.
+Ayuda’s Virginia office is currently accepting applications for Summer 2014 internships, and will interview and accept applicants on a rolling basis.
 Positions are open to all applicants (law students, graduate students and undergraduate students, or individuals holding an undergraduate degree).
-Fall internships will last from September through December, but start and end dates are flexible.
-Interns must commit to working a minimum of 16 hours a week.
+Summer internships will last from May through August, but start and end dates are flexible.
+Ideal candidates will commit to working full-time for a minimum of 10 weeks.
 All internship positions are unpaid but Ayuda can work with you if you intend to obtain school credit or funding for your internship hours.

 Immigration Intern Responsibilities: